uucsslab/uucsslab.github.io/_pages/events/26-scs.md

 <img src="../../images/slider/angstrom.png" alt="Angstrom">

-# Swedish e-Science Academy Satellite on Social Cybersecurity (Oct 13, 2026)
+# Swedish e-Science Academy Satellite on Social Cybersecurity (October 13, 2026)

 We are happy to announce our workshop on Social Cybersecurity, taking place on the **October 13th** in **Uppsala**.